 Here are the places to visit in Mukteshwar

-Doll Museum is in Mukteshwar, the fare is INR 40 and it is all about a hall with 20 to 25 dolls in that hall.
+Doll Museum is situated just in the middle of this place, the fare is INR 40 and it is all about a hall with 20 to 25 dolls in that hall.
 If you consider a hall to be a museum then you can give it a try.

-My personal recommendation does not to try to visit if you do not have much time in hand.
-It is not so worthy to be considered as a must-visit place.
+My personal recommendation does not try to visit if you do not have much time in hand.
+It is not so worthy to be considered a must-visit place.

 Mukteshwar Mahadev Temple is a popular shrine to Shiva.
-The Mukteshwar town owes its name to this 350 years old Shiva temple.
+The Mukteshwar town owes its name to this 350-year-old Shiva temple.
 This hill temple is perched at an elevation of 2,312 metres above sea level and offers an enchanting view of the splendid landscape.

 Tip: Reach the place in the evening to cherish the best sunset from here.

 Sometimes you find magic without any expectation.
-The way I found this magical fall when I did a small trek at Mukteshwar.
-Bhalu means Bear and Gaad means Stream in Kumaoni language.
+The way I found this magical fall was when I did a small trek at Mukteshwar.
+Bhalu means Bear and Gaad means Stream in the Kumaoni language.
 This is situated around 7 km from the main Mukteshwar.
 There’s a beautiful entry made by the local tourism authority to this waterfall and the entry fee is INR20.
-Trek for around 2 Kms which takes you through dense forest, streams, and rocks to reach Bhalu Gaad.
+Trek for around 2 Km which takes you through dense forests, streams, and rocks to reach Bhalu Gaad.